NeoVectorX/MicStreamer/README.md

 Still have issues of have feedback? hit me up me on [Reddit](https://www.reddit.com/user/Kengine/) or Open an [Issue](https://github.com/NeoVectorX/MicStreamer/issues).
 Make to check the full setup guide as there's tips and more indepth setup information.
 If you like this app please take a second to give me a ⭐ at the top of the Github!

 ---

+## Planned Update for 1.1

+- Option to choose bitrate for latency
+- MacOS Receiver is currently being developed
+- Visual indicator for Mute/Unmute Mode on main menu

+---